polterguy/phosphorusfive-dox/chapter-18.md

 All these three examples does the exact same thing.
 Which you choose, depends upon your style of coding, and what you find to be more readable.

-Notice, all of these three examples depends upon their last **[set]** invocation to not enter what is often referred to as an _"infinite loop"_.
-P5 however, contains _"infinite loop"_ protection though by default, which helps you to prevent evaluating a lambda object, that would enter an infinite loop.
-Try evaluating the above code for instance, to see this in action.
+Notice, all of these three examples depends upon their last **[set]** invocation to not enter what is often referred to as an infinite loop.
+P5 however, contains _infinite loop protection_ by default, which helps you to prevent evaluating a lambda object, that would enter an infinite loop using **[while]**.
+Try evaluating the above code for instance.

 ```
 _data